awguzman/Sleeper-Dynasty-Assistant/README.md

 # Sleeper Dynasty Assistant

 An interactive web dashboard for your Sleeper-based dynasty and in-season fantasy football leagues.
-This tool fetches live data from nflreadpy and integrates it with your specific league's rosters (via Sleeper API).
+This application fetches live data from [nflreadpy](https://github.com/nflverse/nflreadpy) and integrates it with your specific league's rosters (via Sleeper.com API).

 You can test out an online version of the application via the link: https://sleeper-dynasty-assistant.onrender.com